cliffjones/cliffjones.github.io/static/media/art.aaeef97f314f0270da21.md

 This is a weird little animation I put together for [the *Mirrormaze* anthology](https://whatisdreampunk.com/mirrormaze) based on [+the labyrinth of Versailles](https://en.wikipedia.org/wiki/The_labyrinth_of_Versailles).

 ^!![Cliff smoking a pipe](anim/cliff-pipe-colors)
-And here’s me smoking a pipe in the woods.
+And finally, here’s me smoking a pipe in the woods.